• Skip to primary navigation

 • Strain the yogurt in the same way as Greek yogurt by using a Greek yogurt straining cloth bag.

 Eat labneh in a variety of ways: as a dip or in a labneh sandwich, with vegetables, pita chips, or pita bread.
-Labneh is versatile and delicious!
+Some sides that go well are fresh mint, sliced cucumbers, fresh tomatoes, and olives.
+And, don't forget the pita bread or pita chips!

 Garlic Labneh